Rhythm of Love (Kylie Minogue album): Commercial performance

-Rhythm of Love was not as commercially successful as Minogue's previous albums.
+Although Rhythm of Love was not as commercially successful as Minogue's previous albums, it was still a success nonetheless.
 It debuted and peaked at number nine on the UK Albums Chart, becoming her third consecutive top 10 entry on the chart and her first studio album that did not reach number one.
 The album fell to number 16 the following week, and stayed in the top 20 for five weeks.
 In June 1991, Rhythm of Love re-entered the chart at number 62 and stayed on the chart for three more weeks.
 The album was certified gold by the British Phonographic Industry (BPI) on 6 December 1990 for selling 100,000 copies in the UK.
 Rhythm of Love has sold over 300,000 copies in the UK by March 1991; Tilly Rutherfold, general manager of PWL, said that the number "did not come up to expectations" from her previous releases, but her then-manager Terry Blamey described the album as a big success that "made PWL a lot of money".
 In 2015, the reissue of Rhythm of Love peaked at number 86 on the UK Albums Chart on 15 February.
 In Ireland, it peaked at number two on the album chart on the Irish Albums chart for 28 October 1990, according to Music & Media.

 In Australia, Rhythm of Love debuted at number 17 on the ARIA Albums chart, and reached number 13 the following week but later fell down the chart.
 When Minogue was promoting the album with her Rhythm of Love Tour, it peaked at number 10 on the ARIA Albums chart in the week of 10 March 1991, becoming her third top 10 studio album four months after being released.
 Later that year, Rhythm of Love was certified platinum by the Australian Recording Industry Association (ARIA) for selling 70,000 copies in Australia.
 In New Zealand, the album spent one week on the NZ Top 40 Albums chart at number 36.
 It performed similarly in Sweden, peaking at number 44 on Sverigetopplistan's album chart.
 In Spain, Rhythm of Love reached number 26 and stayed on Promusicae's album chart for 10 weeks, and was later certified gold by the Productores de Música de España for selling 50,000 copies in Spain.
 In France, it peaked at number 25 and later became the 79th best-selling album of 1991.
 In Japan, the album peaked at number 32 on the Oricon Albums Chart and had sold 67,000 copies by 2006.